IIP-Design/content-commons-client/README.md

 ## CSS Modules

-The following components use [CSS Modules](https://github.com/css-modules/css-modules) to scope styles their styles locally.
+Some components use [CSS Modules](https://github.com/css-modules/css-modules) to scope styles their styles locally.

-- AddGraphicFiles.js
-- EditFileGrid.js
-- EditFileGridRow.js
-- Filename.js
-- GraphicUpload.js

 To convert other components to CSS modules, rename a component's SCSS file: